 If you have a documented disability and need test accommodations, please call 1-888-234-1222, ext.
 4673.

 Prior to testing, please take the opportunity to use the following resources to prepare for the placement test.
-Use these tools to become familiar with the types and format of ACCUPLACER test questions.
+This is an important part of your education as testing can affect the amount of time and courses you are required to complete.

 Reading, Writing and Math